300 East 7th Avenue.

 by the psychiatrist.
 Recommendations could include: change in educational

-placement, counseling services, medication, wrap-around services, or
+placement, counseling services, medication, wrap-around services, or educational

-emotional needs of the student.
+needs of the student.

 Psychological Evaluation- Psychological evaluations may be requested by parents, physicians and school staff.
 The purposes are to ascertain the intellectual, academic, social and emotional needs of our students.
 After students are evaluated, a Comprehensive Evaluation Report is written and the results are shared with the parent(s) in a Multidisciplinary Team meeting.
 If Special Education services are recommended, an Individual Education Plan is developed by the team for that student.

-Office of Vocational Rehabilitation- The goal of OVR is to
+Office of Vocational Rehabilitation- The goal of OVR is to help

-vocational evaluations; vocational counseling; training; restoration
+evaluations; vocational counseling; training; restoration services- medical

 Health/Mental Retardation- MH/MR Base Service Unit supports a comprehensive